ChrstphrHll/npc_gen/students/Leonus Triktappic.md

 ---
 ### Description
 - 5th year Halfling Barbarian in Fiesn
-- wavy grey hair that's loose around the shoulders, Amber eyes, and Fair skin
+- long straight lighter blonde hair that's messy, Amber eyes, and Fair skin
 - Is Extraordinary and Prejudiced, and has Redemption as their ideal

 ### Organizations